-September was Suicide Prevention Awareness Month.
+September is Suicide Prevention Awareness Month.
 I must admit, I never thought too much about needing a month for prevention before.
 I realize now this thought process selfishly was because suicide wasn’t something that personally affected me.
 That was, until January 18, 2016.

 My good friend of 21 years died by suicide.
 I hope you noticed I didn’t say “committed suicide.”
 The Sarah I knew would never have “committed suicide,” left behind her two young sons and a life full of promise and opportunity.
-Saying she “committed” suicide is like saying you intentionally went into a diabetic shock from lack of insulin.
+Saying she “committed” suicide is like saying someone intentionally went into a diabetic shock from lack of insulin.
 It’s taboo to say your brain, another organ in your body which is susceptible to disease or illness, is sick.

 That’s what I want to change.
 I said “died by suicide” because my friend had a mental illness.
 No one seems to care if you have a mental illness in this country.
 They call you names like “crazy” or “addict,” and they never look beyond that.
-My friend was the “victim” of a suicide.
+My friend was the victim of a suicide.
 Maybe that explains it better.
 She was a victim of a mind that turned against her.
 She was a victim of a system that couldn’t help her.

 Sarah was absolutely brilliant, even when I had met her at the young age of 14.
 Standing tall and proud at 6’3”, she was an unmistakable presence.
 Her outer shell was witty and tough, but her inner shell was vulnerable and insecure.
 I remember her battling depression when we were teenagers.
 In our 20s, she managed (under the care of a therapist) to go off medication, and was using meditation and yoga to help manage her symptoms.